shsagir/play-area-sync/docs/https.md

 ### Cert is installed but browser bar is not green

 In most cases this is due to "**mixed content**", which means, the cert is installed and everything is working, but your website is requesting external resources over non-secure addresses (http).
-Check the source code of your website and find and replace all `http:` with `https://` requests.
+Check the source code of your website and find and replace all `http:` requests.
+You can use `https://` instead or you just leave out the protocol entirely like so: `//`.
+The last method will use whatever has been used before, so that works especially well, with different environments, for instance when your local development machine doesn't have TLS.

 ### It's not working with Internet Explorer 8 or older